AnyStatus/AnyStatus/README.md

 # AnyStatus

-Remote control for your CI/CD pipelines and more.
+A remote control for your CI/CD pipelines and more.

 ## About